Transitional justice: Critical Challenges

+Areas of Concern

+Many toolkits, publications, manuals, and workshops have been developed to address transitional justice.
+This has led to concerns that the field of transitional justice has become standardised.
+Given the field's emphasis of context-sensitive justice processes, this may lead to superficial results.

 In September 2011, the International Center for Transitional Justice (ICTJ) published a report advocating the need to understand traditional transitional justice measures from a child's perspective.
-The report identifies children as a large demographic too often excluded from traditional transitional justice measures.
-In order to correct this imbalance, a new child-centered perspective is needed to incorporate children into the larger scope of transitional justice.
+The report identifies children as a large demographic often excluded from this process.